m33ts4k0z/silabs-multipan-docker/README.md

+# This container is now outdated.
+Please use the current version maintained by b2un0 found [here](https://github.com/b2un0/silabs-multipan-docker)

-# Based on the work by [@nervousapps](https://github.com/nervousapps/haDOCKERaddons/tree/master/silabs-multiprotocol/dockerCustom)
+## Based on the work by [@nervousapps](https://github.com/nervousapps/haDOCKERaddons/tree/master/silabs-multiprotocol/dockerCustom)

 # Silabs multiprotocol for HA docker installation